Exscess/staystrong_dev_edition/README.md

-# StayStrong 💪
+# StayStrong_developers_edition 💪 Forked from StayStrong

-A simple API that provides motivational reasons to help people through difficult moments.
+A simple API that provides motivational reasons to help developers through difficult moments.
 When life gets tough, sometimes we just need a gentle reminder of our worth and strength.

 ## 🌟 What it does